A teen mom reflects on her good and bad decisions resulting from early puberty, as she advises girls in similar situations to make wise choices.

 Danish researchers compiled data from 30 studies to emphasize the downward trend over the past 4 decades.
 The average age of early breast development ranges from 9 to 10 in the United States; 10 to 11 in Europe; 10 in the Middle East; 9 to 11 in Asia, and 10 to 13 in Africa.

 Doctors theorize a correlation with rising obesity.
 Subcutaneous fat is a component of breast tissue.
-But that doesn’t explain hormonal changes of puberty.
+But this doesn’t explain hormonal changes of puberty.
 Some scientists suspect it may relate to steroids in food, used to grow meat faster.
 Others consider environmental toxins as a possible indicator.

 Social Effects Among School Girls